 petaluma spring 2021 program

-Thank you to all of the Starter home gardener volunteers!
-Vegetable starts are now continuing to grow in the hands of your neighbors who received them at regional food pantries.
+Thank you to all of the Spring '21 Starter home gardener volunteers!
+Vegetable starts continued to grow in the hands of your neighbors who received them at regional food pantries.

 We encourage new friends to join our mailing list so we can let you know how to be involved in the future.

-Following a successful pilot last summer, getstarted once again partnered with Petaluma Bounty to continue the program in spring/summer 2021 in Petaluma, CA!
+Following a successful pilot in summer 2020, getstarted once again partnered with Petaluma Bounty to continue the program in spring/summer 2021 in Petaluma, CA!